janko/janko.io/_posts/2015-08-29-the-plugin-system-of-sequel-and-roda.md

 ## The plugin system

-The plugin system of Sequel and Roda is a gem design pattern; it was first invented in Sequel, and later the idea was reused in Roda.
-This pattern is generally unkown in the Ruby community, I studied it while using Sequel and Roda, and was amazed by how powerful it is.
+The plugin system of Sequel and Roda is a pattern for designing gems; it was first invented in Sequel, and later the idea was reused in Roda.
+This pattern is generally unkown in the Ruby community, I studied it when I switched to Sequel and Roda, and was amazed by how powerful it is.
 I want to give you a deep dive into it and show you exactly how it works and why it is awesome.
-This is not one of those dives for purely educational purposes, this is a very practical and generic pattern which you can use in your next gem.
+This is not one of those dives for purely educational purposes, I want to teach you a very practical and generic pattern which you can use in your next gem.

 Since Sequel and Roda have a very similar plugin system, it's enough to demonstrate one of them, so we'll choose Roda.
 I think the best way to show you